Reed-CompBio/spras/docs/tutorial/beginner.rst

             g: 1e-3

-When defining an algorithm in the configuration file, its name must match one of the supported SPRAS algorithms (introduced in the intermediate tutorial).
+When defining an algorithm in the configuration file, its name must match one of the supported SPRAS algorithms (introduced in the intermediate tutorial / more information on the algorithms can be found under the Supported Algorithms section).
 Each algorithm includes an include flag, which you set to true to have Snakemake run it, or false to disable it.

 Algorithm parameters can be organized into one or more run blocks (e.g., run1, run2, …), with each block containing key-value pairs.
 When defining a parameter, it can be passed as a single value or passed by listing parameters within a list.
-If multiple parameters are defined as lists within a run block, SPRAS generates all possible combinations (Cartesian product) of those list values together with any fixed single-value parameters in the same block.
+If multiple parameters are defined as lists within a run block, SPRAS generates all possible combinations (Cartesian product) of those list values together with any fixed single-value parameters in the same run block.
 Each unique combination runs once per algorithm.
 Invalid or missing parameter keys will cause SPRAS to fail.